penafieljlm/inquisitor/README.md

     classify            Classifies an existing asset as either belonging or not belonging to the target.
 Adds a new asset with the specified classification if none is present.
-    dump                Dumps the contents of the database in JSON format visualize           Create a D3.js visualization based on the contents of the specified intelligence database.
+    dump                Dumps the contents of the database into a JSON file visualize           Create a D3.js visualization based on the contents of the specified intelligence database.
 ```